Crunchy Kale Chips

 1/2 tsp. turmeric powder (for an even greater anti-inflammatory punch)

 freshly ground pepper and sea salt for sprinkling

 Optional: nutritional yeast for sprinkling on top before baking

 Preheat oven to 325 and line a baking sheet with parchment paper.

 Cut the thick rib out of the middle of the kale (it's bitter) and then cut the the leaves into big pieces.

 Put the leaves in a bowl with 1-2 tablespoons of olive oil and toss so all the kale gets oil on it (use your hands!).

 Spread the kale on the baking sheet and sprinkle some salt, pepper and some nutritional yeast or grated Parmesan if you like.
 If you have more kale than will fit on your baking sheet you can put it on an additional baking sheet or do 2 separate batches.

 Bake for 12- 15 minutes.
 Not too much longer or it could burn!
-You might want to check at the 10 minute mark.
+You might want to check at the midway mark.